 However, you would only be able to claim for an injury that came about as the result of a breach of duty of care.
 Examples of this might include:

 - Failure to keep the workspace free from obstruction: Your employer might fail to do everything they reasonably could to keep the workspace tidy.
-As a result, you could slip, trip or fall over pieces of equipment that obstructed your path causing you to break your foot.
+As a result, you could slip, trip or fall over pieces of equipment that obstructed your path while you’re on a construction site, causing you to break your foot.

 - Failure to provide personal protective equipment (PPE): Employers are required to provide relevant PPE where necessary.
 For example, if they have done everything they reasonably can to remove the risk of a hazard and it still remains, they should provide you with free PPE.
 If your employer fails to provide this where necessary, you could sustain harm.
 For instance, if you needed a hard hat but were not given one you could be at risk of sustaining a head injury.

-- Lack of adequate training: Your employer needs to provide you with sufficient training to enable you to do your job safely, such as training to use specialist equipment.
-If your employer fails to provide this training, you could experience a finger injury due to using equipment incorrectly.
+- Lack of adequate training: Your employer needs to provide you with sufficient training to enable you to do your job safely, such as training to use specialist or heavy equipment.
+If your employer fails to provide this training, you could experience certain types of injuries, such as a finger injury or an arm injury, due to using equipment incorrectly.

-If you have experienced a similar incident, please get in touch with our team to see if construction accident solicitors from our panel could represent your claim.
+If you have experienced a similar incident, please get in touch with our team to see if a solicitor from our panel could represent you when making a construction accident injury claim.

 When making a claim, there are various steps you could take.
 The first step to take after you have been involved in an accident is to seek out medical attention.
 This can ensure you receive the necessary treatment for your injuries.
 In addition, it could also provide medical reports detailing the treatment and diagnosis you received which could be used as evidence to support your claim.